 By not buying tons of things you don’t need, you are not creating a demand for new things to be made and not contributing to our global waste issue.

-Producing things requires a lot of energy and resources to be used, so impulse buys and overconsuming are very bad for the planet.
+Producing things requires a lot of energy and resources to be used, so impulse buying and overconsuming are very bad for the planet.

 They’re also usually a waste of money!